 While the main function of a school is to ensure that students reach their academic potential and leave school with a range of qualifications, we also have a responsibility towards their personal development.
 At The Sydney Russell School, students are offered a wide range of activities and experiences.
 Some will take place in lesson time, to support and enhance the curriculum, others after school.
 Some will be one off activities, others will be an ongoing programme.
-Subject Leaders, Heads of Year and all members of staff are encouraged to plan and deliver a range of extra curricular activities.
-Miss Darwin and Miss Ratkoceri are the Strategic Engagement Project Managers; their role is to widen the range of enrichment activities available to students and to increase the number of students participating regularly in Extra Curricular Activities.
+All members of staff are encouraged to plan and deliver a range of extra curricular activities.
+Miss Haslett is the Enrichment Coordinator; her role is to widen the range of enrichment activities available to students and to increase the number of students participating regularly in Extra Curricular Activities.
 The activities forming the programme are likely to vary from year to year.

 All students and staff are divided into five houses and there will be a series of competitions, with the House Cup awarded to the winning House at the end of the academic year.